andela-technology/qualified-docs/content/reference/languages/java.md

 ## Environment

-Qualified supports Java 8, 11 and 17.
+Qualified supports Java 17, 11 and 8.

+Java versions older than 17 are [deprecated](/creating-content/challenges/upgrading-language-versions/#deprecation-process).
+Use Java 17.

 ## Timeout